MECHANICAL ENGINEERING (MEGN)

 MEGN651.
 ADVANCED COMPUTATIONAL FLUID DYNAMICS.
 3.0 Semester Hrs.

 This course covers the fundamentals of computational fluid dynamics (CFD) for unsteady incompressible fluids flows, including examples of heat and mass transport.
-The course focuses on finite-difference methods, finite volume-methods, efficient projection methods for simulating unsteady flows, and recent advances in immersed boundary methods for complicated geometries.
-The course is entirely based on weekly homeworks, through which students will learn to how build and benchmark their own CFD codes.
-By the end of the course, students should have the required fundamentals to either build their own research codes, or use commercial and open source CFD codes intelligently.
+The course focuses on finite volume-methods, efficient projection methods for simulating unsteady flows, and recent advances in immersed boundary methods for complicated geometries.
+The course is entirely based on weekly homework, through which students learn how to build and benchmark their own CFD codes.
+By the end of the course, students should have the required fundamentals to either build their own research codes or use commercial and open source CFD codes intelligently.
 Prerequisites: MEGN502 and MEGN551 are recommended.

 View Course Learning Outcomes